vtex-apps/minicart-freeshipping-bar/README.md

 ## Settings
 The app has one configurable setting under My Apps section inside VTEX Admin.
 The setting is the **amount** for free shipping: expects a number.
-This will be the amount customers have to reach for the progress bar to completely fill up.
+This free shipping will be indicated for the different commercial policies, in this case 4 policies have been added This will be the amount customers have to reach for the progress bar to completely fill up.

 ## Configuration
 You should first install the app on the desired **Account**.
 To install run: `vtex install vtexeurope.minicart-freeshipping-bar@1.x` inside the Toolbelt.